GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Methodology

-Intuitively, this means that dense regions use a higher threshold to separate close meanings, while sparse regions use a lower one to stay connected.
-The resulting graph therefore adapts to local concept density and keeps the topology consistent across different semantic zones.
-The final graph $\mathcal{G}$ provides a density-aware map of semantic relationships, which becomes the foundation for identifying related concept clusters in the next stage.
+Intuitively, dense node regions in the semantic graph adopt higher thresholds to separate closely related concepts, while sparse node regions use lower thresholds to maintain connectivity.
+As a result, the constructed graph naturally adapts to local concept density and preserves the overall topology across different semantic zones.
+Besides, the graph may contain a substantial number of concepts unrelated to the target.
+Our \textsc{Identify} ensures that only concepts strongly associated with the target are selected, while the subsequent selective severing removes the target concepts and preserves all remaining ones.